Reserve Your Spot - Urgent Care

-All patients having surgery at WakeMed require either a preanesthesia testing (PAT) telephone call or PAT Clinic visit prior to the day of surgery to allow for thorough preoperative evaluation, diagnostic testing and education.
+All patients having surgery at WakeMed require either a Pre-Anesthesia and Testing (PAT) telephone call or PAT Clinic visit prior to the day of surgery to allow for thorough preoperative evaluation, diagnostic testing and education.

 PAT Clinic Visit should be scheduled within 14 days of the surgery at the time of surgery scheduling.
 Offices must use the PAT Triage Questionnaire to determine if a patient requires a PAT visit or if a Phone Call is sufficient.

 If, during a telephone PAT interview, the patient is found to require a PAT Clinic Visit, then the clinic appointment will be scheduled with the patient at that time and the PAT clinic will notify the clinic.